Bishop and Laplacian Comparison Theorems on Three Dimensional Contact Subriemannian Manifolds with Symmetry: Sasakian Space Forms

-The Heisenberg group $\mathbb H$ is a well-known example of Sasakian manifold with vanishing Tanaka-Webster curvature.
+The Heisenberg group $\mathbb H$ is a well-known example of a Sasakian manifold with vanishing Tanaka-Webster curvature.
 The manifold in this case is given by $\Real^3$ and the distribution $\Delta$ is the span of two vector fields $\partial_x-\frac{1}{2}y\partial_z$ and $\partial_y+\frac{1}{2}x\partial_z$.
-This two vector fields also define a subriemannian metric for which they are orthnormal.
+These two vector fields also define a subriemannian metric for which they are orthonormal.
 In this case all cut points are conjugate points and $\Omega^R$ is given by

 Recall that $SU(2)$, the special unitary group, consists of $2\times2$ matrices with complex coefficients and determinant 1.
 The Lie algebra $su(2)$ consists of skew Hermitian matrices with trace zero.
 The left invariant vector fields of the following two elements in $su(2)$